-Block 2 is provided with signage which identified both floor number and flat numbers, however, although emergency lighting is provided, current signage is not considered adequate to be visible in low-lighting or smoky conditions.
+Bathurst Block 2 is provided with basic timber signage which does identify both floor number and flat numbers, however, this signage is displayed adjacent to the lift and not within the stair well.
+Although emergency lighting is provided, current signage is not considered adequate to be visible in lowlighting or smoky conditions.

-'It is a requirements that floor numbers be clearly marked on each landing within the stairways and in a prominent place in all lobbies in such a way as to be visible both in normal conditions and in low-lighting or smoky conditions'
+It is a requirement that floor numbers be clearly marked on each landing within the stairways and in a prominent place in all lobbies in such a way as to be visible both in normal conditions and in lowlighting or smoky conditions.